Why Car Insurance Companies Ask About Your Education Level

 States Where Education-Based Pricing Is Banned

 Consumer advocacy groups have pushed hard to restrict education-based insurance pricing, arguing it functions as a socioeconomic proxy that disproportionately harms lower-income and minority communities.
-As a result, a growing number of states have prohibited the use of education level as a car insurance rating factor.
+A growing number of states have prohibited the use of education level as a car insurance rating factor.

 States That Ban Education-Based Auto Insurance Pricing